vega/vega/docs/docs/scales.md

 }
 ```

 **Note:** For multi-field domains, the sort _field_ values may not be undefined across all input data sets, and will exhibit duplicate values when drawing multiple domain values from the same data set.
 To avoid inaccurate sorting, the only allowed sort _op_ values for multi-domain scales are `count`, `min`, and `max`.
+Support for `min` and `max` is available in versions {% include tag ver="5.5" %}.

 ## <a name="range"></a>Scale Ranges